RPP2210-SDC-Tulip/tulip-reviews/README.md

 # Reviews Microservice System Design for Atelier

 ## Overview:
-This project replaced the legacy API for a ecommerce website with a more efficient backend system.
+This project replaced the legacy API for an e-commerce website with a more efficient backend system.

 ## Tech Stack:
 ![Javascript](https://img.shields.io/badge/JavaScript-F7DF1E?style=for-the-badge&logo=javascript&logoColor=323330)